Gerola/Phishing-Detection-Tool/README.md

 ## How to Run & Installing Modules:

-To get scikit-learn (Note: this also gets the NumPy module):<br>
+To get scikit-learn:<br>
 `pip3 install scikit-learn`<br><br>
-After all the modules are installed, successfully, run the following command in the directory with the files to start the program.<br>
+After the modules are installed, successfully, run the following command in the directory with the files to start the program.<br>
 `python main.py`

-## Data Sets:

 ## Sources Used:
 ### Feature Vectors and Examples: